Added support to sanitize access logs to protect sensitive information

 $ bin/manage-account set-must-change-password \ --mustChangePassword false \ --targetDN cn=<admin cn>

-setup tool failure due to Bouncy Castle JAR files
+setup tool failure because of Bouncy Castle JAR files

 bc.
 The JAR files are mentioned in an error message similar to the following: